Ninja-Cyborg/projectmanagementspringbootapp/README.md

 ### The webapp is designed to manage project assignment for employees.
 The application provides user actions based on roles assigned in database.

 # Key Feature
-- Spring Security signin and logout
-- BCrypt Encrypted Passwords
-- CRUD operations on a MySQL database
+- Implemented Springboot 2.0 with Spring 5 framework
 - Webbroswer templates design with Thymeleaf
+- Rest API
+- BCrypt Encryption
+- Designed with SpringMVC framework
+- JPA object relational mapping
+- Performs CRUD operations on a MySQL database

 # Project setup
 1. Creating Database